mph-/lcapy/doc/expressions.rst

 `dogbox`, `Nelder-Mead`, `Powell`, `trf` (default), and many others.
 See SciPy `scipy.optimize.curve_fit`, `scipy.optimize.brute`, and
 `scipy.optimize.minimize` for other methods and parameters.
-Note, the `brute` method is good for finding a global optimum but its execution time is exponential in the number of parameters.
+Note, the `brute` (brute force) method is good for finding a global optimum but its execution time is exponential in the number of parameters.

 A typical application is finding the model parameters given measured impedance data.
 For example, consider a series R, L, C network model